 1. Electrical Hazards

-As an HVAC technician, you are required to handle electrical wiring.
-When on a job, it’s critical to de-energize all equipment before performing routine inspections, tests, repairs, and other servicing procedures.
+HVAC work requires handling electrical wiring.
+When on a job, techs must de-energize all equipment before performing routine inspections, tests, repairs, and other servicing procedures.

-- Start by turning off the power to the corresponding circuit in the breaker panel.
-This way, there will be no electricity flowing through the HVAC system.
+Turn off power to the corresponding circuit in the breaker panel.

-- Before performing the work, test the circuit with a meter that is properly rated for the type of circuit you’re testing to determine if it’s still energized or not.
+Before performing the work, test the circuit with a meter that is properly rated for the type of circuit you’re testing to determine if it’s still energized.

 2. Chemical Exposure

-- When handling this type of hazard, exercise caution and always gear up with reliable PPE, including safety glasses and protective footwear.
+When handling this type of hazard, exercise caution and always gear up with reliable protective personal equipment (PPE), including safety glasses, protective footwear, and HVAC work gloves.

 3. Inadequate Equipment Inventory

-Equipment inventory may not be the first thing that comes in mind when you think about occupational hazards.
+Equipment inventory might not be the first thing that comes to mind when you think about HVAC accidents, but it makes a difference.
 Before departing for your scheduled route, make sure the tools in your van or truck are ready for work.
-By ensuring the condition of your tools is not comprised, you can arrive at the homeowner’s residence confident that you have the properly-functioning tools needed to complete the job.
+By ensuring the condition of your tools isn’t compromised, you can arrive at the homeowner’s residence confident you have the properly functioning tools needed to complete the job.

-Additionally, determining the type of tools you will be using for the next job will make it easy to hit the ground running upon arrival.
-It’s not just about staying organized with your equipment inventory.
-It actually prevents you from improvising when you’re in the midst of a job.
-The best tactic for safety is prevention, so practice a routine of prevention and awareness before you even depart for a job.
+Additionally, determining the type of tools you will be using for the next job makes it easy to hit the ground running upon arrival.
+It’s not just about staying organized with your equipment inventory; it actually prevents you from improvising when you’re in the midst of a job.
+The best tactic for safety is prevention and proper HVAC servicing procedures.
+Practice a routine of prevention and awareness before you even depart for a job.

 The most common health risks HVAC technicians are exposed to are respiratory related.
 Many homes contain dirty air filters that act as Petri dishes for mold, bacteria, and fungus.
-If a homeowner has a faulty pilot light and heat exchangers leaking on the furnace, this may result in carbon monoxide poisoning.
+A faulty pilot light and heat exchangers leaking on the furnace can result in carbon monoxide poisoning.

 5. Ladder Liability

-On a sweltering summer afternoon, the last thing you want to do is spend more time outside than necessary.
-But by taking a few extra steps to make sure your ladder is secure, you can prevent one of the most common instances of occupational fatalities and injuries.
+According to a CDC report, within the construction industry more than 80 percent of fall injuries treated in emergency rooms involve ladders.
+No one wants to spend more time outside than necessary on a sweltering summer afternoon.
+But by taking a few extra steps to adequately secure your ladder, you prevent one of the most common instances of occupational fatalities and injuries.

 When engaging in ladder work:

-- Always maintain 3-point contact.
+Always maintain three-point contact.
 Either both feet with at least one hand or both hands with at least one foot on the ladder at all times.